lmccart/Smarter-Home/README.md

 ## Prep Assignment
-Please capture a portrait of yourself in your home using a computational device.
+Capture a portrait of yourself in your home using a computational device.
 Feel free to interpret the words "portrait", "home", and "computational device" broadly.
 I just googled "computational device" and [this](https://www.cs.drexel.edu/~introcs/F2K/lectures/2.1_computers/examples.html) was the first link that came up.
 I believe there are a few more examples (including low-tech devices) to be imagined...
 Please bring the portrait to the first class for discussion.

 ## Day 1

+### Capturing Home

 ### House Work and Art Work
 * Helen Molesworth, [House Work and Art Work](http://art310-f11-hoy.wikispaces.umb.edu/file/view/Molesworth+House+Work+and+Art+Work.pdf)
 * Mary Maggic, [Housewives Making Drugs](http://maggic.ooo/Housewives-Making-Drugs-2017)
-*
 * coming soon

-### Guest and Host
+### Home Rituals
 coming soon

 ### Homework
 coming soon

 ## Day 2

+### Guest and Host
+coming soon

+## Going Further
 coming soon